nchain-innovation/tcpBridge/README.md

 ### ZK engine setup

 To setup the zk engine, i.e., generating proving and verification keys, execute the following commands.
+The repository already contains example setup files required for the `setup` command.

 ```
 cd zk_engine